julienetie/wavefront/docs/events.md

 ## Understanding The Events API

-The Events API is a set of functions that provide a comprehensive event management solution for the UI.
+The Events API is a set of functions that provide a comprehensive event management solution.
 Wavefront features two strategies for intercepting events:
 - `events`: Event Delegation API
 - `bound`: Bound Events API

 As a rule of thumb, always prefer event delegation over bound events.
 Certain events may require enabling capture for effective propagation.
-Direct events should typically serve as a final option when event delegation becomes problematic or incapable, or to navigate around 3rd party caveats.
+Direct events should typically serve as a final option when event delegation becomes problematic, incapable, or to navigate around 3rd party caveats.

-Wavefront recommends the following approach to the Events API:
+Wavefront recommends the following approach when using the Events API:
-1. Initialize the events.venue, which is a configuration for defining global event listeners.
+1. Initialize **events.venue**, which is a configuration for defining global event listeners.
-2. Define event delegates using the `targets` function.
-Each delegate behaves like a virtual event listener.
+2. Create event delegates using the **targets** function.
+Think of each delegate as a virtual event-listener.
-3. If necessary, you can use the `bound` function to manage scenarios that cannot be solved using event-delegation.
+3. If necessary, use the `bound` function to manage scenarios that cannot be solved using event-delegation.

 When an element containing a bound event is overwritten, the bound-event will be removed.
 Global events are not automatically removed but can be manually removed if needed.